 The disciple is a battle-scarred warrior.
-He is perpetually on the offensive, an attitude that commonly makes for trouble anywhere in life; but since he has entered upon an advance into unknown territory and has to hold every vantage point gained in the face of any odds, all the elements of the true fighting spirit of the hard warrior must be strongly in evidence.
+They are perpetually on the offensive which is an attitude that commonly makes for trouble anywhere in life.
+Since they have entered upon an advance into unknown territory, however, and have to hold every vantage point gained in the face of any odds, all of the elements of the true fighting spirit of the hard warrior must be strongly in evidence.
 It may be said that there are many types and not all have this quality of aggressive advancement.
-I grant it; but I write from my own experience.
+I grant it, but I write from my own experience.
 That alone avails for me, not the experience of others.
-Let the disciple try out his own measure of force and see what experience will teach him.
-He may prefer to act on the defensive only and thus save his own face and reputation.
-If so, I really do not see how he will ever know the force of the Masters on those terms.
+Let the disciple try out their own measure of force and see what experience will teach them.
+They may prefer to act only on the defensive and thus save their own face and reputation.
+If so, I really do not see how they will ever know the force of the Masters on those terms.

-He may expect reactions from afar if he is declaring himself in some definite way in service.
-The work of a disciple, along whatever line he may act, should have that peculiar quality of strength and impressiveness and usefulness which compels recognition.
+They may expect reactions from afar if they are declaring themselves in some definite way in service.
+The work of a disciple, along whatever line they may act, should have that peculiar quality of strength and impressiveness and usefulness which compels recognition.
 It should have a value which creates a demand for it.
-The resulting reactions therefore will usually be of a favorable character.
-They will come from those sources where his work meets with proper appreciation because it is rightly judged and assessed.
-That is some compensation indeed for the inimical reactions which come upon him near at hand.
+The resulting reactions, therefore, will usually be of a favorable character.
+They will come from those sources where their work meets with proper appreciation because it is rightly judged and assessed.
+That is some compensation indeed for the inimical reactions which come upon them near at hand.

-I do believe that the disciple who works through to this point will realize within himself, emanating from his own soul or group, a quickening of life and consciousness which will gradually give him the ascendancy over all the pain and distress which the swift outworking of his Karma is bound to bring.
-If I dwell on a note of struggle with forces of the personality hard to be overcome, it is only because it is true in the disciple's experience.
-Many times I have found that the written word of this experience has answered to the letter the secret experience of the solitary aspirant's soul.
-Life had either done its best to strip them of everything it gave them, except a living heart, or placed beyond their reach the things they were royally born for.
+I do believe that the disciple who works through to this point will realize within themselves, emanating from their own soul or group, a quickening of life and consciousness which will gradually give them the ascendancy over all of the pain and distress which the swift outworking of their karma is bound to bring.
+If I dwell on a note of struggle with forces of the personality hard to overcome, it is only because it is true in the disciple's experience.
+Many times, I have found that the written word of this experience has answered to the letter the secret experience of the solitary aspirant's soul.
+Life had either done its best to strip them of everything it gave them, except a living heart, or placed beyond their reach the things that they were royally born for.
 Yet they were disciples, potential masters of the technique of form, noble and patient in defeat and deprivation.
 It was only their discipleship that held them upright.

-Just so; but what is the inestimable result of these rapidly increasing reactions in the personal life?
-Nothing less than a steady graduation in the technique of the path.
-There is one truth which, I think, may be taken for granted.
-The multiform experience accruing to the disciple from these reactions now taking place upon every plane of life will have a special significance for him, since they have been initiated by an intenser living incident to his treading the path.
-That which befalls him now will be reflectively related to his status of discipleship.
-No longer is life a meaningless jumble of haphazard events which carry him hither and thither with no determinative signature upon them.
+What is the inestimable result of these rapidly increasing reactions in personal life?
+It is nothing less than a steady graduation in the technique of the path.
+I think there is one truth which may be taken for granted.
+The multiform experience accruing to the disciple from these reactions now taking place upon every plane of life will have a special significance for them, since they have been initiated by a more intense living incident to their treading the path.
+That which befalls them will now be reflectively related to their status of discipleship.
+No longer is life a meaningless jumble of haphazard events which carry them hither and thither with no determinative signature upon them.
 It is a ritual of the soul in which the tones of Karma are seeking their appropriate setting, to which the personality must attentively listen and bring its own activities into worshipful response.